Intel Co. (NASDAQ:INTC) Shares Purchased by MADDEN SECURITIES Corp

+In related news, Director Frank D. Yeary bought 10,000 shares of the company’s stock in a transaction on Monday, October 25th.
+The shares were purchased at an average cost of $49.66 per share, for a total transaction of $496,600.00.
+The purchase was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Also, Director Dion J. Weisler purchased 10,351 shares of the firm’s stock in a transaction dated Thursday, October 28th.
+The shares were acquired at an average cost of $48.11 per share, with a total value of $497,986.61.
+The disclosure for this purchase can be found here.
+Company insiders own 0.02% of the company’s stock.

+Intel (NASDAQ:INTC) last issued its earnings results on Wednesday, October 20th.
+The chip maker reported $1.71 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.11 by $0.60.
+The company had revenue of $19.19 billion for the quarter, compared to analyst estimates of $18.22 billion.
+Intel had a net margin of 26.89% and a return on equity of 28.74%.
+During the same quarter last year, the firm earned $1.11 EPS.
+Equities analysts predict that Intel Co. will post 5.28 EPS for the current fiscal year.

-The firm also recently announced a quarterly dividend, which will be paid on Wednesday, December 1st.
-Shareholders of record on Sunday, November 7th will be given a $0.3475 dividend.
-This represents a $1.39 annualized dividend and a yield of 2.83%.
+The company also recently declared a quarterly dividend, which will be paid on Wednesday, December 1st.
+Investors of record on Sunday, November 7th will be given a $0.3475 dividend.
 The ex-dividend date of this dividend is Thursday, November 4th.
+This represents a $1.39 dividend on an annualized basis and a dividend yield of 2.83%.
 Intel’s dividend payout ratio is 26.99%.

-In other news, Director Dion J. Weisler acquired 10,351 shares of Intel stock in a transaction dated Thursday, October 28th.
-The stock was acquired at an average cost of $48.11 per share, for a total transaction of $497,986.61.
-The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, Director Frank D. Yeary bought 10,000 shares of the business’s stock in a transaction that occurred on Monday, October 25th.
-The shares were bought at an average price of $49.66 per share, with a total value of $496,600.00.
-The disclosure for this purchase can be found here.
-Insiders own 0.02% of the company’s stock.

-A number of analysts recently issued reports on the stock.
-Mizuho lowered shares of Intel from a “buy” rating to a “neutral” rating and decreased their target price for the stock from $70.00 to $55.00 in a research report on Friday, October 22nd.
-Bank of America decreased their price target on shares of Intel from $52.00 to $45.00 and set an “underperform” rating on the stock in a report on Friday, October 22nd.
-Deutsche Bank Aktiengesellschaft decreased their price target on shares of Intel from $58.00 to $55.00 and set a “hold” rating on the stock in a report on Friday, October 22nd.
-Morgan Stanley downgraded shares of Intel from an “overweight” rating to an “equal weight” rating and cut their target price for the company from $67.00 to $55.00 in a research note on Friday, October 22nd.
-Finally, Wedbush cut their target price on shares of Intel from $50.00 to $45.00 and set an “underperform” rating on the stock in a research note on Friday, October 22nd.
-Eleven equities research analysts have rated the stock with a sell rating, sixteen have given a hold rating and eight have assigned a buy rating to the company’s stock.
-According to MarketBeat, the company has an average rating of “Hold” and an average price target of $56.52.
+INTC has been the topic of a number of research reports.
+Robert W. Baird dropped their target price on shares of Intel from $85.00 to $60.00 and set an “outperform” rating on the stock in a report on Friday, October 22nd.
+Rosenblatt Securities restated a “sell” rating on shares of Intel in a report on Friday, October 22nd.
+Susquehanna cut their price target on shares of Intel from $60.00 to $55.00 and set a “neutral” rating on the stock in a report on Friday, October 22nd.
+Needham & Company LLC cut their price target on shares of Intel from $70.00 to $60.00 and set a “buy” rating on the stock in a report on Friday, October 22nd.
+Finally, Citigroup cut their price target on shares of Intel from $57.00 to $52.00 and set a “neutral” rating on the stock in a report on Friday, October 22nd.
+Eleven research analysts have rated the stock with a sell rating, sixteen have given a hold rating and eight have issued a buy rating to the company.
+According to data from MarketBeat, the company presently has a consensus rating of “Hold” and an average price target of $56.52.

 Intel Corp. engages in the design, manufacture, and sale of computer products and technologies.
 It delivers computer, networking, data storage, and communications platforms.
 The firm operates through the following segments: Client Computing Group (CCG), Data Center Group (DCG), Internet of Things Group (IOTG), Non-Volatile Memory Solutions Group (NSG), Programmable Solutions (PSG), and All Other.